jackgray/govtrackr-og/README.md

 # GovTrackr - your political world in one place
 #### Choose what to track: districts, public officials, bills, topics, elections, and more, and receive recommendations based on activity.
-If facebook was a one way street, and the product isn't your data.
+If facebook was a one way street, and the product wasn't your data.

 # How to run this app